 Discover Biogradska Gora National Park.
 Everything you need to know about visiting one of Europe's last virgin forests.
 What to do, where to stay, how to get there and much more!

 Biogradska Gora National Park makes for a great day trip from Podgorica or a relaxing stopover as part of a round-Montenegro itinerary.
 Aside from the national park, there are lots of natural and cultural attractions in the area that you can add to your itinerary.

-And while Durmitor National Park gets the most of tourist attraction in Montenegro’s mountainous north, because it’s a shorter drive from the coast, Biogradska Gora competes solidly on scenery and offers a less-crowded experience.
+And while Durmitor National Park is more popular, because it’s a shorter drive from the coast, Biogradska Gora competes solidly on scenery and offers a less-crowded experience.